Who are you and what is your background?

 What makes your product unique?

 I aim to capture the unique flavors of the Sonoran desert.
-This part of the world I live, I believe, it’s unique and has a lot to offer in terms of the variety of native foods.
+This part of the world I live in, I believe, it’s unique and has a lot to offer in terms of the variety of native foods.
 These foods, such as prickly pear and chiltepin, are right in my backyard.
 It would be remiss me to not utilize what is readily available to me.
 I currently have 3 flavors that fully represent the Sonoran Desert with a couple more in the works.
-I also ferment my kombucha in toasted oak whiskey barrels which adds a complexity and depth to the flavor that I haven’t seen in any other material.
+I also ferment my kombucha in toasted oak whiskey barrels which adds complexity and depth to the flavor that I haven’t seen in any other material.

 What do you want to convey through your brand image?

 Since the beginning, I’ve wanted Curly Wolf Kombucha to be perceived as the “un-kombucha” or maybe even “anti-kombucha” of the kombucha world—in terms of branding.

 What are the main challenges in your company?